Frequently Asked Questions

 The Missing Middle initiative incentivizes private development on City-owned lots.
 Therefore, the process of selecting buyers and selling the housing units will be the responsibility of the developer.

 No, there will not be any property tax subsidies for buyers.
 Assessments and tax payments, as determined by the Cook County Assessor’s Office, will apply.
+Information on Cook County's tax exemptions for homeowner-occupied primary residences, seniors, and others is available online.

 Applicants may pursue funding from such entities, but DPD is not providing those resources directly to potential applicants.
+Applicants may consider the Department of Housing’s Building Neighborhoods and Affordable Homes Program.

-Yes, future phases will include City-owned properties in other community areas on the South and West sides of the City.
+Yes, future phases will include City-owned properties in other community areas on the South and West sides of the city.

 If one of the parcels is not feasible for development, DPD will negotiate potential alternatives with the selected applicant.
 This may involve locating another City-owned parcel in the area that would be feasible.